10 Best Career Tips from Regional COO of a Multi-Million Dollar Company

 1. Understanding individual sensitivities

-2) Spend time learning about individual priorities, cultural differences if any in the team, personal agendas, and finally lay a groundwork for aligning everyone to organisational objective and hence have one common goal.
+2) Spend time learning about individual priorities, cultural differences if any in the team, personal agendas, and finally lay the groundwork for aligning everyone to organisational objective and hence have one common goal.
 Remember to leverage an individual’s strength and allocate work accordingly.

 10. At last, can you recommend a book which everyone must read?